Critically fixed Thurston maps: classification, recognition, and twisting: The Twisting Problem

-\begin{example} Figure \ref{fig: Rotation} illustrates the $1$-rotations of the graph $G_{\square}$ about two Jordan curves $\gamma_1$ and $\gamma_2$.
+\begin{example} Figure \ref{fig: Rotation} illustrates the $1$-rotations of the square graph $G_{\square}$ about two simple transversals $\gamma_1$ and $\gamma_2$ with respect to $G_\square$.
 Here, the pictures in the left column indicate the chosen annuli $A_{\gamma_1}$ and $A_{\gamma_2}$ around $\gamma_1$ and $\gamma_2$, respectively.
 The red arcs correspond to the intersections of the annuli with the graph.
-In the middle column, we see the images of $G_{\square}$ under the the $1/2$-twist of $A_{\gamma_1}$ (top) and the $1/4$-twist of $A_{\gamma_2}$ (bottom), that is, the $1$-rotations of $G_\square$ about $\gamma_1$ and $\gamma_2$, respectively.
+In the middle column, we see the images of $G_{\square}$ under the $1/2$-twist of $A_{\gamma_1}$ (top) and the $1/4$-twist of $A_{\gamma_2}$ (bottom), that is, the $1$-rotations of $G_\square$ about $\gamma_1$ and $\gamma_2$, respectively.
 The red arcs indicate the modifications of the edges.
 Finally, the right column shows the same graphs after simplification by isotopy rel.\ $V(G_\square)$.

 \end{example}

 In analogy with the usual Dehn twists, we have the following statement.